ccdaisy/Spiral-Knights-Animator-Tools/README.md

 # When is it truly out and ready for full usage?
 My rough guess is August 13 at a maximum (Two weeks from now, July 30).
 I'm actively working.

+(**Update: There might be a slight delay given that I may not be able to implement full reading immediately.
+There are still some intermittent issues with certain models and working out the issues has been a slow process.**)

 (Deadline update, posted August 6 @ 3:09 AM - I'm *thinking* that this might be an accurate release date.
 I've almost got it down for solid model exporting.
 At the moment I've only got obj exporting as a crude prototype.
 It has issues with certain implementations but is otherwise exporting perfectly)

 # What makes this version better?